Meet the WCS Board Members for 2022–23.

 BAppSci (Marine Sci (Hons), Grad Dip Ed

-Sasha is an Executive Teacher with the ACT Education Directorate, working within Flexible Education in the Student Engagement Branch and leading the management of Murrumbidgee School within Bimberi Youth Justice Centre.
-Her role includes leading a multidisciplinary team to provide personalised education, training and transition support to all young people who come into custody in the ACT.
-She supports education and transition pathways for all students by liaising with a myriad of stakeholders from varied Directorates, as well as many non-government community services providers.
-It was here that Sasha’s passion for amplifying the voices of people with lived experience was ignited.
-Sasha is a fierce advocate for people who society too often underestimates, including people with disability, those deemed ‘vulnerable’ or ‘challenging’, children and young people.
-Sasha is the ACT Representative on the Advisory Council of the Australasian Correctional Education Association.
-She and her daughter are current WCS service users.
+Sasha is an Executive Teacher with the ACT Education Directorate, working within Flexible Education in the Student Engagement Branch and leading the management of Distance Education, The Canberra Hospital School and the education program at The Cottage, CAMHS Day Program.
+Her role includes leading multidisciplinary teams to provide personalised education, training and transition support to all young people who come through the programs in her portfolio.
+She oversees program function at each site, and engages with key stakeholders including ACT Health and CAMHS, as well as Finigan School of Distance Education to ensure student learning and wellbeing outcomes are met.
+Sasha has worked in specialist setting throughout her career and is a fierce advocate for people who society too often underestimates, including people with disability, those deemed ‘vulnerable’ or ‘challenging’, children and young people.
+Sasha and her daughter are current WCS service users.

 Becoming a Board Member